tennysontbardwell/powdershell/README.md

 Created by Tennyson T Bardwell (ttb33), Quinn Halpin (qmh4), and Sitar Harel (sh927)

-for CS 3110, Data Structures and Functional Programming, in Fall of 2016
+Created for CS 3110, Data Structures and Functional Programming, Fall 2016

 ## Installation

-**NOTE:** OCaml is known to run substantially slower on Macs which drastically reduces the creative experience.
+**NOTE:** Our system is known to run substantially slower on Macs which drastically reduces the creative experience.
 We've proudly shown our project to dozens of people who've collectively spent hours playing.
-We highly recommend using Linux to get the full effect of this project---even a virtual machine running Linux in Mac OS X will perform better than native Mac OS X.
+We highly recommend using Linux to get the full effect of this project - even a virtual machine running Linux in Mac OS X will perform better than native Mac OS X.

 This requires OCaml 4.03.0.